 “Jenson!
 You fool!
 Get over here!”
 The lieutenant said in an enraged whisper.

 Still gazing at the artifact, Jenson strolled over and took cover near Eric and Emb.

 “What are you doing?”

-“Sorry, sir, but whoever was firing is just playing with us.
+“Sorry, Lieutenant, but whoever was firing is just playing with us.
 I’m not certain they think we are coming.”

-Lieutenant Baker peered up at the artifact through his binoculars.
-“It is possible.
-But I’m not looking to have one of my heavy weapons experts get taken out by a sniper.”
+Lieutenant Stephens peered up at the artifact through his binoculars.
+“No excuses; I’m not looking to have one of my heavy weapons experts get taken out by a sniper.”

 Jenson laughed and smacked Eric on the back.
 “Bound to happen someday.
 Or I retire.”

 Stephens continued.
 “Jenson, I’ll need you on the first wave to take the artifact.
 You and Minsk are going up there with Emb.”

 Eric eyes shot glances between the two.
 “Are you sure that is wise now?
 They are holding the position with snipers, surely three troops will be no match for whatever is up there.”